JLin-data/portfolio/README.md

 # Portfolio
-Welcome to Jingjing's Data Science Portfolio
-Please explore a new learner's data science learning path:)
+Welcome to Jingjing's Data Science Portfolio!
+Please explore a new learner's data science learning path:)  \
+\
 You could also check [my website](http://jingjingl.georgetown.domains/) and shoot me a message at [here](isjingjing.lin@gmail.com)
+\
 (This is new repository for my data science work, this page is still under construction... update frequently!)

 <!-- [Data Engineering: Massive data projects in AWS] (https://github.com/JJJJJingL/dataEngineering-AWS) -->